786-752-2873

 When and Where: Date, season, and venue significance

 The timing and location are not merely logistical decisions; they are strategic levers that shape the budget and guest experience.
-Peak season dates and high-demand venues typically entail higher costs and limited availability.4 Opting for off-peak dates or less conventional venues, such as a low-season month, can generate significant savings.5 “Destination weddings” are a growing trend for 2025, as they offer a unique experience that invites travel, enjoying new environments, and discovering customs, while by their nature, they tend to reduce the guest list, fostering a more intimate atmosphere.6 This type of celebration can transform the wedding into a multi-day event or even a mini-vacation for attendees.7 The strategic choice of date and location allows couples to prioritize cost savings or, conversely, create an immersive and unique experience, adapting to their vision and budget.
+Peak season dates and high-demand venues typically entail higher costs and limited availability.
+Opting for off-peak dates or less conventional venues, such as a low-season month, can generate significant savings.
+Destination weddings are a growing trend, as they offer a unique experience that invites travel, enjoying new environments, and discovering customs, while by their nature, they tend to reduce the guest list, fostering a more intimate atmosphere.
+This type of celebration can transform the wedding into a multi-day event or even a mini-vacation for attendees.

 The Heart of the Celebration: Ceremony (civil, religious, symbolic)